fabiitch/NztBox/README.md

 ### 3) Kinematic
     - Can move or rotate
     - Gravity has effect
-    - Collision event with Dynamic, Kinematic, Forces
+    - Collision event with Dynamic, Kinematic, Ghost, Forces
     - Rebound with Dynamic, Kinematic
     - Forces with Dynamic, Kinematic, Forces
 ### 4) Ghost